Chariton County, Missouri

-Chariton County is a county located in the north-central portion of the U.S. state of Missouri.
+Chariton County (/'SE@rIt@n/ SHAIR-it-ən) is a county located in the north-central portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 7,408.
 Its county seat is Keytesville.
 The county was organized November 16, 1820, from part of Howard County and is named for the Chariton River.

 History

 The second Chariton County Courthouse 1867–1973.
 It replaced one destroyed by Confederate raiders in September 1864.

 Chariton County was settled primarily from the states of the Upper South, especially Kentucky and Tennessee.
 They brought slaves and slaveholding traditions with them, and they quickly started cultivating crops similar to those in Middle Tennessee and Kentucky: hemp and tobacco.
 Chariton was one of several counties settled mostly by southerners to the north and south of the Missouri River.
 Given their culture and traditions, this area became known as Little Dixie and Chariton County was at its heart.
 It was heavily pro-Confederate during the American Civil War.